How to calculate and mitigate depreciation on your holiday home

 When you try to calculate holiday rental depreciation, it’s natural to start to panic.
 After all, you start to rent holiday apartments to turn a profit, but if the value of your asset keeps going down, is it still a good decision?

-Well, as you can see from any holiday rental website, thousands of landlords continue to choose this way to invest.
+Well, as you can see from any holiday rental website, thousands of people continue to choose this way to invest.
 Savvy landlords also know there are key steps they can take to minimise depreciation.
 These include:

 • Keeping your property well-maintained.
 Letting it fall into disrepair will speed up depreciation, so make sure you look after it.